How to plan for tile in your bathroom

 Step 8 You are now ready to place your order.

 If you can figure out how much tile you need, great.
-If you have a tile setter installing the tile, they can figure out the amounts and sizes for you.
-If you need help, we are happy to do it.
-We recommend you bring in a drawing with as many dimensions as possible and digital pictures of the room or area are always helpful.
+If you have a tile setter installing the tile, they can determine the amounts and sizes for you.
+Or, if you need help, we are happy to do it.
+We recommend you bring in a drawing with as many dimensions as possible.
+Digital pictures of the room or area are always helpful.